 c.
-For the access and participation data dashboards, the reporting structure involves additional split indicators which accommodate intersections of year with each of the different student characteristics, as well as a limited selection of intersections between student characteristics, in order to support our regulatory objectives for access and participation.
+For the access and participation data dashboards, indicators represent both an aggregate and the individual years of a time series of multiple years of data.
+This means that the reporting structure involves additional indicators and split indicators which accommodate intersections of year with each of the different student characteristics, as well as a limited

-d.
+- selection of intersections between student characteristics, in order to support our regulatory objectives for access and participation. - d.
 Indicators and split indicators are reported within up to four separate views of a provider's student population (registered students, taught students, students taught or registered by the provider (TorR), and students associated with the provider through validation or subcontractual partnerships).